Enrollment of All New Students

 Parents are required to bring:

 - Proof of residency as described here.

-- Immunization records –California law requires that children be excluded from school until this information is on record in the public school files.
+- Immunization records –California law requires that children not start school until they are up-to-date on required vaccinations and this information is on record in the public school files.

 - Immunization records will be reviewed by the District Nurse.
 If there are any required immunizations missing, the District Nurse will contact families prior to the first day of school.
 Students will not be able to attend school until all immunization requirements are documented as up to date.

 Enrollment events take place twice each year, once in March prior to the start of the next school year, and once in early August before school begins.
 In March, parents should register their child at the school serving the zone in which the student lives.
 In August, parents/guardians must register their child for attendance at any of the elementary schools.
 Notices announcing the actual enrollment dates are posted in the local newspapers – The Piedmont Post and The Piedmonter.
 Children should not accompany parents/guardians for registration.